teodorlu/athens-sandbox/README.md

    - (this is exactly what the Clojure interpreter does when it runs your program "for real")

+Using tools other than Calva is perfectly fine.
+I'm choosing to recommend _one_ tool here for clarity.

 [1]: https://clojure.org/guides/deps_and_cli

 ## Unfinished business